-During the holidays, you'll see Christmas lights all over the St. Louis area.
-The big commercial displays, like Winter Wonderland and Celebration of Lights, are great.
-But, it's also nice to check out local neighborhoods that shine with holiday cheer.
+During the holidays, you'll see stunning Christmas lights all over the St. Louis area.
+The big commercial displays, like Winter Wonderland and Celebration of Lights, are special traditions.
+But it's also nice to check out neighborhoods that shine with holiday cheer.
 Here are some of the best neighborhoods and houses for Christmas lights in the St. Louis area.

 01 of 06

 The 6500 block of Murdoch in south St. Louis is known as Candy Cane Lane.
 Nearly every house is lit up with colorful decorations.
 There are also lights wrapped around the trees and hanging high over the street.
 The block is located in the St. Louis Hills neighborhood between Ted Drewes and Francis Park.
 Several other streets in St. Louis Hills are also nicely decorated, so drive around a bit and see what you find.

 Never Enough Lights is a display at 607 Calamar Court in Dardenne Prairie in St. Charles County.
 It's a laser light show and 80,000 lights set to music.
 Tune your car radio to 107.1 FM to hear the music.
 The annual show runs Sunday through Thursday from 5 to 10 p.m. and Friday and Saturday from 5 to 11 p.m. in December.
 It's free, but donations are accepted for the Hope Ministries Food Pantry.